 Report Date (JST): 2026-03-22 Analyst Location: Seoul, South Korea Industry Focus: Cross-Sector (Comprehensive)

 [High Confidence] The immediate macro-financial stability of South Korea is under severe pressure from exogenous energy and monetary policy shocks.
-[Inference] Long-term corporate strategy is bifurcating between securing energy/resilience and doubling down on high-tech innovation.
+[Inference] Long-term corporate approach is bifurcating between securing energy/resilience and doubling down on high-tech innovation.

 The events are highly correlated and causally linked, forming a perfect storm scenario.